-In this article we will provide you with 10 Life in the UK test questions and answers to give you an idea of what the test involves.
+In this article we will provide you with 10 Life in the UK test questions and answers, to give you an idea of what the test involves.
+If you want to get ready for a long and successful life in the United Kingdom, then this is the ultimate guide for you!

 The Life in the UK test must be taken and passed by anyone who wishes to remain in the United Kingdom on indefinite leave or who wishes to apply for naturalisation.
 The test will assess a candidates knowledge and understanding of UK life so that they are suitable to become a citizen in England, Scotland Ireland or Wales.